Laxmikant Kattimani

-Laxmikant Kattimani (born 3 May 1989) is an Indian association footballer who plays for Hyderabad as a goalkeeper.
+Laxmikant Kattimani (born 3 May 1989) is an Indian professional footballer who plays as a goalkeeper for the Super League Kerala club Thrissur Magic.

 Club career

+Vasco SC

-Born in Goa, Kattimani started his senior professional career with local club Vasco in 2008.
+Born in Goa, Kattimani started his senior professional career with local club Vasco in 2008 who were about to make debut in I-League.
+On 26 September 2008, he made his I-League debut in opening game of the season against local rivals Sporting Goa which ended in a 1-0 loss.
+He kept his first professional cleansheet in next game against JCT FC on 2 October which ended in a goalless draw.

+Dempo SC

 In the following year, he switched to another Goan club Dempo and went on to represent the club for seven years.
 He won the I-League twice (2009–10 and 2011–12) with the side.

 On 24 July 2014, Kattimani was drafted by Goa for their first even Indian Super League campaign.
 He was retained by the franchise in the following year.
 He featured for the club in the final match against Chennaiyin, which FC Goa lost by 3–2.
 He scored an own goal in the final minutes of the match.

 Kattimani returned to Dempo for the 2015–16 I-League 2nd Division campaign and went on to win promotion to the I-League.
-Followingly he returned to FC Goa for the 2016 Indian Super League season.
+Followingly he returned to FC Goa for the 2016 Indian Super League.
 In December 2016, he joined I-League club Mumbai on a loan deal.

+FC Goa

-On 5 July 2017, Goa announced that they had retained Kattimani, who signed a three year contract with the franchise.
+On 5 July 2017, Goa announced that they had signed Kattimani permanently, who signed a three-year contract with the franchise.

+Hyderabad FC

+On 31 May 2020, Kattimani extended his contract till the end of 2020–21 season.
+On 23 April 2021, he once again extended his contract for another season.
+On 1 July 2022, Kattimani signed a new 2 year contract with Hyderabad.